FeverC0de/FeverC0de/README.md

 I share my thoughts (in French and English), and projects here: [My Blog](https://feverc0de.github.io/)

 ## Work
-Currently working on an opensource highly optimized Delay Differential Equation Library.
+Currently working on an opensource highly optimized Delay Differential Equation Library as an HPC student researcher.
 Should be released hopefully by the end of the summer!

 ## Very Cool Projects
 Here you can find some of my favorite projects
 - 🔗 [N Body Simulation ](https://github.com/FeverC0de/N_Body_Simulation) — Really cool super optimized n-body simulation, you can read my blog post about it [here](https://feverc0de.github.io/posts/n-body-shenanigans/)
-- 🔗 [Geospatial Economic Data Visualizer](https://github.com/FeverC0de/world-bank-project) — Made an app which automatically detects where you are in the world, and displays relevant economic data, handy to get quick insights once you land in a new country as an economist
 - 🔗 [Drawing Guesser](https://github.com/FeverC0de/what-you-drawing) — An AI model that can try to guess any drawing you make.
 [Try it out here](https://feverc0de.github.io/what-you-drawing/)
+- 🔗 [Geospatial Economic Data Visualizer](https://github.com/FeverC0de/world-bank-project) — Made an app which automatically detects where you are in the world, and displays relevant economic data, handy to get quick insights once you land in a new country as an economist

+## Work in progress
+- 🔗 College AI Project — Ask AI anything about the college, scrapes academic information, major, minors, course schedule data, and cafeteria menu data, stores em in a nice SQL database, and uses RAG to reduce context use.
+- 🔗 Language Journal — 5 minute daily journals, evaluates you based on vocab, conciseness, grammar, and sentence structures.
+Awards and keeps tracks of points which indicate daily improvement of language writing, (mostly french for now).

 ---

 ## Languages & Tools